Southern Palestine offensive: 7 November

 The Anzac Mounted Division (less the New Zealand Mounted Rifles Brigade still attached to Barrow's detachment with the 53rd (Welsh) Division near Khuweilfe) received orders to advance to Ameidat on 7 November.
 They pushed through a gap in the Ottoman defensive line at Kh.
 Umm el Bakr.
 This gap had been created when the defenders closed up towards Tel esh Sheria and Tel el Khuweilfe.
 They rode to Umm el Ameidat, 5 mi north west of Tel esh Sheria station on the Beersheba to Junction Station railway without being opposed for the first couple of miles.
 As the lead brigade, the 1st Light Horse Brigade moved in open formation over the plain they were shelled by Ottoman artillery from the west and north-west.
 As the 1st Light Horse Brigade approached the station at 11:00, the leading regiment were fired on.
 Instead of dismounting to the attack, they charged into the place which was captured after a "sharp fight," along with large supply and ammunition depots.
 At Ameidat they captured 396 prisoners and 27 trucks loaded with ammunition, ordnance stores including arms and saddlery.
 From their position 10 mi behind the old Ottoman front line the Anzac Mounted Division was shelled from the Judean Hills on their right and the Ottoman heavy guns firing from Sheria and Atawineh redoubts on the left.
 These Ottoman guns also fired on the XX and XXI Corps covering the country in shrapnel, smoke and dust.

 At noon patrols from the Anzac Mounted Division rode out from Ameidat north towards Tel en Nejil 4 mi away on the railway, and north-west towards Kh.
 Jemmame on the Wadi Jammame also 4 mi away.
 Half an hour later they were informed that Gaza had fallen and the division was urged to attempt to cut off the retreat of the Gaza garrison by advancing to Kh.
 Jemmame although the centre of the line around Hareira and Atawineh was still held by Ottoman rearguards.

-Both patrols were stopped by Ottoman rearguards, a very strong one was located on the Tel Abu Dilakh half way to Kh.
+Both patrols were stopped by Ottoman rearguards, a very strong one was located on the Tel Abu Dilakh halfway to Kh.
 Jemmame.
 Although the 2nd Light Horse Brigade rode forward to support the 1st Light Horse Brigade's attack on the Tel at 15:00, and the combined force of the two brigades pushed the defenders back off the hill, the rearguard took up another strong position a short distance to the north.
 Although there was no water available, the Anzac Mounted Division bivouacked near Ameidat holding a battle outpost line stretching from Abu Dilakh to 2 mi east of the railway.
 During the night scouts from the 3rd Light Horse Brigade (after being relieved from the outpost line connecting the XX with the XXI Corps) found touch with the Anzac Mounted Division near Abu Dilakh, and the 7th Mounted Brigade was sent to reinforce the Anzac Mounted Division, as the New Zealand Mounted Rifles Brigade was still in the Tel el Khuweilfe area with the 53rd (Welsh) Division.